svjack/Genshin-Impact-BookQA-LLM/README_EN.md

 Let's take a shot.
 <img src="imgs/book_shot.png" alt="Girl in a jacket" width="1050" height="950">

-This project is an attempt to build Chinese Q&A on the LLM support RAG system.
+This project is an attempt to build Chinese Q&A on the different LLM support RAG system.

 ### Try Demo on the fly